mojaloop/fraud_risk_management/channel-router/README.md

 # channel-router

 This is a channel-router for a OpenFaas function.
-This template should be used for future services, like typologies and rules.

 ## Setup
 Just copy this project to create your own, and change the name of the project inside the package.json.